 As a landlord, you're safest and give yourself the most flexibility by calling a deposit a security deposit, and by following the laws of your locality in handling that money.
 Make the deposit as high as you think necessary (within the limit of the law) to cover any potential losses, and don't bother with the label of "last month's rent."

-Whether you are planning to rent out a property or you are nearing the end of a tenancy you should be prepared for possible issues relating to security deposits and last months rent.
-Whether planning for the future or dealing with the past a lawyer can help by informing you of your rights and obligations.
-Contact a local attorney for a free initial case assessment to learn more.
+Whether you're planning to rent out a property or you are nearing the end of a tenancy you should be prepared for possible issues relating to security deposits and the last month's rent.
+Whether planning for the future or dealing with the past, a landlord-tenant law attorney can help by informing you of your rights and obligations.